 B2B customers want the high level of personalized service traditionally delivered in one-to-one exchanges with distributors and manufacturers.
 Now, they also have the option of getting that online, from B2B companies that have worked hard on ecommerce sites which optimize the buyer experience.
-In an interview with B2BecNews, Taye Mohler, senior director of global functions and customer-facing application portfolios at Cargill Inc., a supplier to industries including agriculture and pharmaceuticals, explains why that’s no small task as well as what’s at stake in getting it right.
+In an interview with B2BecNews, Taye Mohler, founder of the Digital Experience Office at Cargill Inc., a supplier to industries including agriculture and pharmaceuticals, explains why that’s no small task as well as what’s at stake in getting it right.

 Q: What is driving manufacturers like Cargill to expand online?